-LED Color State Description

-Front Panel LEI D Indicators (System)

-DWD1 Cuaan On Power is being supplied from power input 1.
+LED Color State Description D Indicators (System) On Power is being supplied from power input 1.
 PWR1 Green Off Power is not being supplied from power input 1.

-DWDD Croon On Power is being supplied from power input 2.
+On Power is being supplied from power input 2.
 PWR2 Green Off Power is not being supplied from power input 2.

-DeF A mada a u On Power is being supplied via PoE.
+D-F A la On Power is being supplied via PoE.
 PoE Amber Off Power is not being supplied via PoE.

-On System is booting up, or a system configuration error or

-Oll relay event has occurred.

-Blinking

-(fast at intervals of Cannot get an IP address from the DHCP server

-FAULT Red 0.5 second)

-Blinking

-(slow at intervals IP address conflict

-of 1 second)

-Off Error condition does not exist.

-On System startup is complete and the system is in

-operation.

-Blinking AeroLink Protection is enabled and is currently in

-Green (fast at intervals of "Backup" state

-STATE 0.5 second) Justice State

-Blinking Device has been located by Wireless Utility

-(slow at intervals of (interval: 1 second)

-1 second)

-Red On System is booting up

-SIGNAL Green On Wi-Fi Signal Level (for Client/Slave/Client-Router Modes

-(5 LEDs) Off only)

-On WLAN function is in Client/Slave/Client-Router mode and

-has established a link with an AP.

-Green Blinking WLAN data transmission is in Client/Slave/Client-Router

-mode.

-WLAN Off WLAN is not in Client/Slave/Client-Router mode or has

-• not established a link with an AP.
+On System is booting up, or a system configuration error or relay event has occurred.
+FAULT Red Blinking (fast at intervals of 0.5 second) Cannot get an IP address from the DHCP server Blinking (slow at intervals of 1 second) IP address conflict Off Error condition does not exist.
+On System startup is complete and the system is in operation.
+STATE Green Blinking (fast at intervals of 0.5 second) AeroLink Protection is enabled and is currently in "Backup" state Blinking (slow at intervals of 1 second) Device has been located by Wireless Utility (interval: 1 second) Red On System is booting up SIGNAL (5 LEDs) Green Wi-Fi Signal Level (for Client/Slave/Client-Router Modes only) On WLAN function is in Client/Slave/Client-Router mode and has established a link with an AP.
+Green Blinking WLAN data transmission is in Client/Slave/Client-Router mode.
+WLAN Off WLAN is not in Client/Slave/Client-Router mode or has not established a link with an AP.
 On WLAN is in AP/Master mode.
 Amber Blinking WLAN data transmission is in AP/Master mode.

-Off WLAN is not in use or not working properly

-C On LAN port's 1000 Mbps link is active .
+Off WLAN is not in use or not working properly On LAN port's 1000 Mbps link is active.
 Green Blinking Data is being transmitted at 1000 Mbps.

-LAN Off LAN port's 1000 Mbps link is inactive .

-On LAN port's 10/100 Mbps link is active .
+LAN LAN Off LAN port's 1000 Mbps link is inactive .
+EAIT On LAN port's 10/100 Mbps link is active .
 Amber Blinking Data is being transmitted at 10/100 Mbps.
 Off LAN port's 10/100 Mbps link is inactive .